 Ashlee received her Bachelor's degree from Florida State University where she studied with Greg Sauer.
 In 2018 Ashlee completed her MM and her work as the Graduate Teaching Assistant for Dr. Wesley Baldwin at the University of Tennessee, Knoxville.

 Based in Knoxville, Tennessee, Two-way street is a cello/percussion collaboration between Ashlee Booth and Adam Lion.
 Specializing in contemporary music, the duo works closely with its local community to present innovative musical ideas.
 Actively performing along the East-Coast, Two-Way Street collaborates on a multitude of inter-disciplinary projects, exploring ideas such as experimentation, technology, and socio-political concerns.

 Recent engagements include the 2018 New Music Gathering at Boston Conservatory, an artistic residency at the Avaloch Farm Music Institute, and a concert aimed at the local Knoxville community exploring nature.
-Their most recent commission from Sarah Hennies will be premiered at the University of Chicago in early Spring of 2019, and will be further performed at the Re:Happening festival at historical Black Mountain College.
+Their most recent commission from Sarah Hennies was premiered at the University of Chicago in early Spring of 2019, and was further performed at the Re:Happening festival at historical Black Mountain College, the Red Room in Baltimore, and at the Genre Lines Research Summit at the 2019 Nief-Norf Summer Music Festival.
 A recording of the piece can be heard on the Astral Spirits label in 2020.